High Arches

 At Foot Foundation, assessment focuses on identifying the mechanical driver and secondary pathology:

-Weight-bearing exam and gait analysis (frontal/transverse plane alignment, stride mechanics)
+Weight-bearing exam & gait analysis (frontal/transverse plane alignment, stride mechanics)

-Coleman block test to distinguish forefoot-driven versus hindfoot-driven cavus
+Coleman block test to distinguish forefoot-driven vs hindfoot-driven cavus

-Range-of-motion and strength testing (peroneals, tibialis posterior, calf)
+Range-of-motion & strength testing (peroneals, tibialis posterior, calf)

 Pressure distribution assessment (forefoot/heel focal loading)